 These notices must come from individuals representing the academic or administrative departments, or student organizations recognized by Student Activities who are responsible for the services or facilities being addressed.
 Examples include but are not limited to: dining and fitness center schedules, availability of Hamilton housing, IT and library services, department newsletters, availability of Hamilton-sponsored publications, Campus Safety announcements, sales in the College Store, Physical Plant notices, hours of operation, contact information, fund raising activities that are approved by the Office of the President or by Student Activities and are NOT associated with an event.
 For example, a message urging employees to participate in the United Way campaign is allowed as a notice but a message regarding a bake sale table in Beinecke on Wednesday is an event.

 Student-initiated surveys must be related to the academic program and endorsed by a faculty mentor.
-The request for such surveys must be submitted by the faculty mentor.
-These surveys must be sent to email@example.com for prior approval.
+The request for approval for such surveys must be submitted by the faculty mentor to the exception email account.
+These surveys must be sent to firstname.lastname@example.org for approval.

 Student organizations recognized by Student Activities can submit surveys directly to the student lists.
 These must be surveys that will only be given to students.